TotalTechGeek/BasylBinder/README.md

 Have you ever wanted to start work on a new idea, but wanted to avoid bloating your new project with hundreds of kilobytes in dependencies, and developing hours of skeleton code just to get started?

-BasylBinder is a standalone web framework that currently clocks in at just about 4.2KB, and avoids all the hassle of larger MVC frameworks.
+BasylBinder is a standalone web framework that currently clocks in at just under 4KB, and avoids all the hassle of larger MVC frameworks.

 A simple "Hello name" looks like: